Baldwin I of Jerusalem: First Crusade

 The crusaders reached Constantinople on 23December 1096.
 The Byzantine emperor Alexios I Komnenos demanded an oath of allegiance from their leaders and imposed a blockade on their camp to enforce it.
 Baldwin made raids against the districts outside the walls of Constantinople, compelling Alexios to lift the blockade.
 The Emperor also agreed to hand over his son and heir, John II Comnenus, as a hostage, who was entrusted to Baldwin's care.

 Since the crusaders continued to resist the emperor's demand, the Byzantines reduced the fodder and food supplied to them.
 Baldwin again attacked the suburbs and killed or captured dozens of Pecheneg guards.
 The crusaders realised that they could not defeat the imperial army and so yielded to the emperor's demand.
 Their commanders (including Godfrey and Baldwin) swore fealty to Alexios and pledged that they would cede all conquered lands that the Seljuk Turks had seized from the Byzantines to the emperor's representatives.
 The crusaders were transferred to a camp established on the road between Chalcedon and Nicomedia in Asia Minor, but Godfrey and Baldwin soon returned to Constantinople to be present when the commanders of a new crusader army did homage to Alexios.
 When a knight sat on the emperor's throne during the ceremony, Baldwin "took him by the hand and made him rise" and severely reprimanded him.

-After the crusaders defeated Kilij Arslan, the Seljuk Sultan of Rûm, in the Battle of Dorylaeum on 1July 1097, Baldwin and the Italo-Norman leader Tancred broke away from the main body of the army.
+After the crusaders defeated Kilij Arslan, the Seljuk sultan of Rûm, in the Battle of Dorylaeum on 1July 1097, Baldwin and the Italo-Norman leader Tancred broke away from the main body of the army.
 They marched as far as Heraclea, where they again joined their fellows around 15 August.
 The crusaders became exhausted during their long march across Asia Minor and most of their horses died.
 To secure a supply of food and forage, Baldwin and Tancred were sent to the fertile plains of Cilicia.
-There they could count on the support of the local Armenians, especially as Baldwin had already been befriended by an Armenian nobleman, Bagrat.
+There they could count on the support of the local Armenians, especially as Baldwin had already been befriended by an Armenian nobleman, Bagrat Pakrad.